dylanmc/CryptoBook/src/02_encoding.rst

 Encoding data into bits
 =======================

-    *"There are 10 kinds of people in the world: those who know binary and those who don't."*
+    *"There are 10 kinds of people in the world: those who understand binary and those who don't."*

 Now that you've seen encryption and decryption at work, it's time to